habeebsl/Lumos/README.md

 ## What the app does

-- **Generate lessons** for any topic with structured milestones/sections, transcripts, and images
+- **Generate lessons** for any topic with structured milestones/sections, transcripts, and relevant images (fetched via SerpAPI)
 - **Audio playback** of lesson sections (generated via ElevenLabs)
 - **Multiple-choice quizzes** generated from section transcripts
 - **Interactive Drag & Drop Sandbox** with draggable pieces, combination logic, and explanations